Ankow99/ankows-cloud-inits/README.md

 cat lxd_preseed.yaml | sudo lxd init --preseed
 ```

 > Note: If you already have LXD configured, check `LXD/preseed.yaml` to manually add the `mbr0` network and the `maas` profile, as the scripts rely on these specific names.
-Configure LXD to listen to `192.168.1.68:8443` and set it as a static IP, or replace the power address IPs in each cloud-init when adding LXD as a MAAS VM Host.
+Configure LXD to listen to `[::]:8443`, or replace the power address IPs in each cloud-init when adding LXD as a MAAS VM Host.

 ---